erasersleeve/README-Generator/Develop/ReadMe.md

     >npm i

   ## Usage
-  From the command line run node index.js to start the application
+  Run `node index.js` from the command line to launch the application.
   ## License
   APACHE 2.0
   ## Contributing
-  Please make a pull request or contact me (information below)
+  Submit a pull request or contact me directly for questions (see contact information below).
   ## Tests
   To run tests, run the following command:

     >npm test

     ## Questions
-  If you have any questions about this repo, open an issue or contact me directly at [timwinters99@gmail.com](mailto:timwinters99@gmail.com).
+  If you have any questions about this repo, open an issue or contact me directly at [tim@winters.com](mailto:tim@winters.com).
 You can find more of my work at (https://github.com/erasersleeve).